Number of US Workers Collecting Unemployment Jumps to Multiyear High

 Some market analysts saw this as evidence that the labor market is losing some steam, bolstering the case for a Fed rate cut.

-“U.S. continuing jobless claims have increased by 40 percent from their three-year low, hinting at a softer job market,” MacroMicro, a data analytics firm, posted on its account on X. “This could lead the Fed to cut rates as soon as September.”
+“U.S. continuing jobless claims have increased by 40 percent from their three-year low, hinting at a softer job market,” MacroMicro, a data analytics firm, posted on its account on X, formerly known as Twitter.
+“This could lead the Fed to cut rates as soon as September.”

 Few analysts expect the Fed to lower rates at its next policy meeting in July, but investors are overwhelmingly betting on a cut at the September meeting.
 The probability of a quarter-point rate decrease in September, as implied by futures contracts, is 93.5 percent, with another 4.6 percent expecting a half-point reduction.

-Faced with the highest inflation in decades in 2022, the Fed hiked rates at its fastest pace since the 1980s, bringing them to their current range of 5.25–5.50 percent in a little over a year.
-The last time the benchmark interest rate was at a comparable level was around 23 years ago.
+Faced with the highest inflation rate in decades in 2022, the Fed hiked its rates at its fastest pace since the 1980s, bringing them to their current range of between 5.25 percent and 5.5 percent in just more than a year.
+The last time that the benchmark interest rate was at a comparable level was about 23 years ago.

 Fed officials have become increasingly wary of labor market risks as they weigh when to cut rates.
 Federal Reserve Chair Jerome Powell testified before Congress at the beginning of July, telling lawmakers that labor market conditions have “cooled considerably” from where they were when the central bank embarked on its rate-hiking cycle two years ago.

-In another sign that the jobs market seems to be softening, the number of first-time unemployment filings came in at 243,000 for the week ended July 13, the Labor Department data showed.
-That’s a 20,000 increase over last week’s numbers and higher than analysts expected.
+In another sign that the jobs market seems to be softening, the number of first-time unemployment filings came in at 243,000 for the week that ended on July 13, according to Labor Department data.
+That’s an increase of 20,000 over last week’s numbers and higher than analysts expected.

 Weekly jobless claims have been drifting higher since the beginning of the year, with the four-week moving average—which smooths out some week-to-week fluctuations—showing this upward trend more clearly.

-Some economists saw the latest data as a sign of labor market softening, but not a deeper breakdown.
+Some economists saw the latest data as a sign of the labor market softening but not a deeper breakdown.

 “Labor market is cooling, not retrenching,” Gregory Daco, chief economist at consulting firm Ernst & Young, wrote in a post on X.